eversthomas/maturana-sass/README.md

 ## css size

 In styles.min.css you see the minified compiled css file.
-Its an this time (2021-06-18) 13.8 KB big.
+Its at this time (2021-06-18) 13.8 KB big.